 A visit to the city cannot be complete without a walk on the seafront promenade with its vivid cafes and enormous palm trees that provide some shade to hide under in the midday sun.
 Although tourism has transformed the city a great deal and the skyline is now dominated by hotels and hostels in Larnaca towering on top of each other, when visiting a traditional cafe or sitting in one of the local pasty shops, you can still feel the authentic atmosphere of this unique Mediterranean gem of an island.

-Written by local enthusiast for Larnaca hostels
+Written by Travel Expert Larnaca

 JudyM